-Transgressive North is a Scottish artistic collective, founded by directors Jamie Chambers and Mike Brogan in 2011 as a means of bringing together our many shared collaborations under one banner.
+Transgressive North is a Scottish arts collective, founded in 2011.
 Whilst we predominantly work as musicians and filmmakers, our projects take many different shapes and forms, including solo TN projects and collaborations with other creative and cultural partners.
 To date, we have produced our own music and film releases, film festivals, interactive websites, heritage research, artistic residencies, and academic journals.

 In 2013 we released two films exploring cinematic depictions of Scotland’s living community folk traditions.
 The short documentary When The Song Dies won the Jury Prize for Best Documentary at Busan Film Festival and screened at Raindance, TriBeCa, Glasgow Film Festival, Los Angeles Film Festival, AFI Silver Docs.
 Our feature-length drama Blackbird was nominated for the Michael Powell Award for Best British Feature Film, and has screened and won prizes at film festivals around the world.

 Our work with a range of Scottish musicians, storytellers, and filmmakers has led to an ongoing collaboration with Traditional Arts and Culture Scotland and the Traditional Music Forum.
 In 2015 we founded the now annual Folk Film Gathering (the world’s first festival of folk cinema), and we are now curating the Move Sessions music residency project (2019-ongoing).